kohalex9/Assessment1/README.md

 # Assessment1
-This is the intro for github
+This repo consists the complete fully functional code for Assessment 1